ARMY ROTC LEADER DEVELOPMENT

 There are scholars among you who aspire to achieve something even greater than a college degree.
 They aspire to be leaders.
 They are Army ROTC Cadets - and you can join them by attending the Leader's Training Course (LTC).

-The benefits of this leadership training will extend well beyond your college years into any career you choose.
+The benefits of this leader development program will extend well beyond your college years into any career you choose.
 You may even qualify for a two-year scholarship that may take care of your college tuition and many other expenses.